ianm-nv/NV-Kernels/Documentation/admin-guide/perf/nvidia-tegra410-pmu.rst

       - PCIE PMU: destination filter = dst_loc_pcie_cxl

         This PMU only counts traffic from PCIE device.

+      - PCIE-TGT PMU:

+        Unlike UCF or PCIE PMU, PCIE-TGT PMU can filter the destination based on root port or BAR address range.
+This PMU also counts traffic to PCIE BAR.
+It can not distinguish CXLMEM vs PCIE BAR.
+It does not have source filter and counts traffic from any source.

     * Any memory of Socket B: